Return to Gwyneth Walker Music Catalog

 With flying clouds and tossing gulls that weave and interlace.

-Although the preliminary form of the cantata has been scored for chorus with piano accompaniment, the final version will be orchestrated.
-Therefore, the composer has enjoyed allowing her imagination to roam into orchestral possibilities.
+Although the preliminary form of the cantata was scored for chorus with piano accompaniment, the final version is now orchestrated.
+Therefore, the composer has enjoyed exploring orchestral colors inspired by the personalities of the lakes.

 Notes by the composer